HPV Naturopathic Treatment

 HPV stands for Human Papilloma Virus.
-Certain strains of this virus are responsible for causing genital warts, others can cause cervical dysplasia and an increased risk of cervical cancer.
+Certain strains of this virus are responsible for causing genital warts.
+Others can cause cervical dysplasia and an increased risk of cervical cancer.

 How many people have Human Papilloma Virus?

-What increases risk of getting HPV?
+What increases the risk of getting it?